 The Netherlands are the reigning champions after their improbable run at home in 2017, and they’ll be looking to repeat here.
 Their triumph five years ago ended Germany’s run of six European championships in a row.

-Spain, Sweden, Netherlands, Germany, France and England are all viewed as legit contenders, with each ranked in the top eight of the FIFA rankings.
+Spain, Sweden, Netherlands, Germany, France, and England are all viewed as legit contenders, with each ranked in the top eight of the FIFA rankings.

 How To Watch UEFA Women’s Euro 2022 Live Stream Online

 The Women’s Euro 2022, which kicks off on Wednesday 6th July 2022, is set to take women’s football to new heights.
 Record-breaking crowds are expected from the opening group game – England vs Austria – to the final at Wembley Stadium on 31st July.
-UK fans can watch the every match free on BBC iPlayer.
+UK fans can watch every match for free on BBC iPlayer.
 Traveling abroad?
 Here’s how to watch a Women’s Euro 2022 live stream free, online and on TV, from wherever you are.

 WOMEN’S EURO 2022 LIVE STREAM

-If you’re lucky enough to live in the U.K., Austria, France, Netherlands, Spain, Italy and several other European nations then you can look forward to FREE England vs Austria live streams.
+If you’re lucky enough to live in the U.K., Austria, France, Netherlands, Spain, Italy, and several other European nations then you can look forward to FREE England vs Austria live streams.

 That’s because free-to-air channels in those countries will be showing some or all of the UEFA Women’s Euro 2022 live streams.
-For instance, in the U.K. you’ll be able to watch every single game on BBC and the BBC iPlayer(opens in new tab).
+For instance, in the U.K. you’ll be able to watch every single game on BBC and BBC iPlayer(opens in a new tab).
 There’s a full list below.